sanjeevtyagi170/Udacity-Data-Engineering-2/DATALAKE SPARK EMR/readme.md

 </center>

 # How to run the Python File
-## 1
+## 1. Through SSH
  * create the S3 storage for output
  * Create an IAM **adminaccess** role and note down the **access and secret key**.
 Put these values in **dwh.cfg** file.
  * Create an EMR cluster from AWS console.
-Follow the steps provided.
+Follow the steps provided in the FAQ section to connect to EMR Cluster through SSH.
- * Use the command to run the file "python etl.py"
+ * Use the command to run the file "spark-submit etl.py"
- * Finally delete the cluster.
+ * Finally delete the cluster and S3 storage.
-## 2
+## 2. Through Notebook
  * create the S3 storage for output
  * Create an EMR cluster from AWS console.
 Follow the steps provided.
  * Create a notebook.
  * Copy the code from etl.py and run in the notebook.(No need for access key and spark initialization)
- * Finally delete the cluster.
+ * Finally delete the cluster and S3 storage.

 # EMR Notebook Snapshots
 # Code starts running on EMR Notebook